srtraj/dropdown_textfield/README.md

 ### maxItemCount
+you can define maximum number of dropdown item length,default value is 6 maxItemCount removed ,Use `dropDownItemCount` instead.

+### dropDownItemCount
 you can define maximum number of dropdown item length,default value is 6

 ### dropdownRadius
 define the radius of dropdown List widget ,default value is 12